wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 #### Overview of the steps

 1. Install [CapRover](https://caprover.com/) on your server.
-2. Create your CapRover apps (client, server, and db).
+2. Create your CapRover apps (client, server, and database).
+   - You can run the database with CapRover on the same server, but you can run the database directly on your server on the server or use a managed database service.
 3. Set up the server env variables.
    - You can set up the env variables in the CapRover UI, check out which [env variables are required](../env-vars.md).
 4. Set up some sort of **CI/CD** (for example [Github Actions](https://github.com/features/actions)) to: